-- a. a new CA key pair is created, - b. a new self-signed certificate is issued for the new public CA key, - c. a cross certificate is issued where the old public CA key is signed using the new private CA key, - d. a cross certificate is issued where the new public CA key is signed using the old private CA key, and - e. the certificates in accordance with b) to d) is published in the relevant directory. - f. new Subscriber certificates are signed with the new private CA key. - g. the old CA private key is used to issue CRLs until the expiration date of the last certificate issued using the old key pair has been reached.
+- a. a new CA key pair is created, - b. a new self-signed certificate is issued for the new public CA key, - c. d. a cross certificate is issued where the new public CA key is signed using the old private CA key, and

+- e. the certificates in accordance with b) to c) is published in the relevant directory. - f. new Subscriber certificates are signed with the new private CA key. - g. the old CA private key is used to issue CRLs until the expiration date of the last certificate issued using the old key pair has been reached.